leonus96/tts_azure/README.md

 ttsazure.play(text, lang, shortName);
 ```

-**NOTE**: The azure api allows you to use the authentication token (automatically obeyed by this package) only for 10 minutes, so this package updates the token in a minimum time of 9 minutes.
+**NOTE**: The Azure API allows you to use the authentication token (automatically obeyed by this package) only for 10 minutes, so this package updates the token in a minimum time of 9 minutes.

 ### Complete Example
 There is a very simple example project in the example folder.
 Check it out.
 Otherwise, keep reading to get up and running.